jhuckaby/pixl-server-storage/README.md

 The `AWS` object is passed directly to the `config.update()` function from the [aws-sdk](https://www.npmjs.com/package/aws-sdk) module, so you can also include any properties supported there.
 See the [docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) for more details.

 The `S3` object is passed directly to the S3 class constructor, so check the [docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#constructor-property) to see what other properties are supported.
-The one exception is `keyPrefix` which is a custom property used by pixl-server-storage (see [S3 Key Prefix](#s3-key-prefix) below).
+There are a few special `S3` properties used by pixl-server-storage, which are described below.

 If you plan on using Amazon AWS in other parts of you application, you can actually move the `AWS` config object into your outer server configuration.
 The storage module will look for it there.

+### S3 File Extensions

+It is highly recommended that you set the S3 `fileExtensions` property to `true`, as shown in the example above.
+This causes pixl-server-storage to append a file extension to all JSON S3 records when storing them.
+For example, a key like `users/jhuckaby` would be stored in S3 as `users/jhuckaby.json`.
+The benefit of this is that it plays nice with tools that copy or sync S3 data, including the popular [Rclone](https://rclone.org/) application.

+This all happens behind the scenes, and is invisible to the pixl-server-storage APIs.
+So you do not have to add any JSON record file extensions yourself, when storing, fetching or deleting your records.

+Note that [binary keys](#storing-binary-blobs) already have file extensions, so they are excluded from this feature.
+This only affects JSON records.

 ### S3 Key Prefix